thirdweb-example/marketplace/README.md

   price: string
 ) {
   try {
-    const transaction = await marketplace.direct.createListing({
+    const transaction = await marketplace?.direct.createListing({
       assetContractAddress: contractAddress, // Contract Address of the NFT
-      buyoutPricePerToken: price, // Asking price, users can buy the NFT for this price.
+      buyoutPricePerToken: price, // Maximum price, the auction will end immediately if a user pays this price.
       currencyContractAddress: NATIVE_TOKEN_ADDRESS, // NATIVE_TOKEN_ADDRESS is the crpyto curency that is native to the network. i.e. Rinkeby ETH.
       listingDurationInSeconds: 60 * 60 * 24 * 7, // When the auction will be closed and no longer accept bids (1 Week)
       quantity: 1, // How many of the NFTs are being listed (useful for ERC 1155 tokens)
-      // reservePricePerToken: 0, : Direct Listings have no reserve price
-      startTimeInSeconds: Math.floor(Date.now() / 1000), // Start time of the auction (now)
+      startTimeInSeconds: 0, // Start time of the auction (now)
       tokenId: tokenId, // Token ID of the NFT.
     });